 Gastroparesis or slowed gastric emptying is a condition that affects the movement of the stomach muscles.
 "It can leave you with a loss of appetite and/or feeling full after eating a small amount of food," Panitz says.
 In some cases, the condition can also make you feel nauseous or even vomit.

-Experts don't fully understand the cause of gastroparesis.
-But it can be a complication of diabetes or occur temporarily after surgery.
-Medications like opioid pain relievers, antidepressants, high blood pressure drugs and drugs to treat allergies can trigger gastroparesis too, notes the Mayo Clinic.
+Experts don't fully understand the cause of gastroparesis, but it can be a complication of diabetes or occur temporarily after surgery.
+Medications like opioid pain relievers, antidepressants, blood pressure drugs and allergy medications can trigger gastroparesis too, according to the Mayo Clinic.

 8. Serious Stomach Conditions

-In some cases, a persistent feeling of bloating or discomfort in the upper abdomen could be a sign of a more serious stomach problem like a stomach infection, gallstones, an ulcer or pancreas problems, Dr. Farhadi says.
+In some cases, a persistent feeling of bloating or upper abdomen discomfort could be a sign of serious gastrointestinal distress — like a stomach infection, gallstones, an ulcer or pancreas problems, Dr. Farhadi says.

 Warning

-Munching at a more leisurely pace can leave you more comfortable after meals and possibly prevent upper abdominal bloating after eating.
+Eating at a more leisurely pace can leave you more comfortable after meals and possibly prevent upper abdominal discomfort and bloating after eating.

 "You'll take in fewer large gulps of air," Panitz says.
 "You'll also chew your food more thoroughly, which means less work and time in the stomach because it's already broken down."

-Eating slower will also help you sense when you're full, which can help you eat less.
-Set a timer for 20 minutes and aim to take at least that long to finish your food.
+Eating slowly will also help you sense when you're full, which can help you eat less.
+Aim to take at least 20 minutes to finish your food.

 2. Limit Carbonated Beverages

-Cutting out the bubbles can go a long way toward stopping upper stomach bloating, the ACG says.
+Cutting out the bubbles can go a long way toward stopping upper stomach bloating, per the ACG.
 Switch to plain water with a squeeze of lemon or lime, muddled fresh herbs or berries.

 3. Steer Clear of Gum and Hard Candies